wazo-platform/euc-plugins-js-sdk/documentation/docs/softphone.md

 };

 softphone.onSearchOptions = (fieldId: string, query: string) => {
-  // Invoked when the user is making a search from an Autocomplete field in the card form
+  // Invoked when the user is searching from an Autocomplete field in the card form
   // We need to call `onOptionsResults` here to send results to the softphone };